 But ok, I now and then use the 11 meter band and this was one of the bands that’s closed for transmitting in a new FT-817nd.
-All the Radio Amateur / HAM bands I am allowed to use with my license are already open for me on the 817.
-There are some HAM bands I’m not allowed to use that are not open but at the moment I can anyway not use them.
+All the Radio Amateur / HAM bands we are allowed to use in region 1 are already open on the 817.

 But ok, now for the technical part.
 There is a PDF made by Yaesu to open a few extra bands on the 817.
 It is not described how you can open ALL HAM / CB bands.
 This was the starting point for me in my search for info.
 In the PDF the following steps are described to open the rig and get to the part where you need to solder.

 Please note that you are taking full responsibility for any damage caused to the transceiver during this modification.
 All normal precautions to protect against static electricity should be followed.

 First remove the battery and disconnect the radio from any power source.

 Next remove the top and bottom covers.